Skip to main content

 A sandbox org is like a single frame selected from an ongoing movie

-To add new configurations and data from production to your sandbox, you need to refresh that sandbox by going to the Sandboxes list in Setup and clicking Refresh next to the sandbox’s name.
+To add new configurations and data from production to your sandbox, refresh that sandbox by going to the Sandboxes list in Setup and clicking Refresh next to the sandbox’s name.

 But hold up!
-A refresh will give you a new snapshot of your production org, but it also destroys any of the data or customizations you created in your sandbox since your last refresh.
-Make sure you don’t overwrite work you were hoping to move to production when refreshing!
+A refresh gives you a new snapshot of your production org, but it also destroys any of the data or customizations you created in your sandbox since your last refresh.
+Make sure you don’t overwrite work you were hoping to move to production when you refresh!

 Plus, remember to check email deliverability and NPSP settings again with every refresh, because anything you changed since you created or last refreshed your sandbox will be destroyed.